Thursday, October 17, 2013

 October 14:

-Today we were being taken west, into the Perth Hills.
-We stopped at Kalamanda for morning tea.
-The town is several hundred metres above sea level and the soils in the area are ideal for growing stone fruits, apples, and vines for wine production.
-Mundaring Weir is the name of the dam that is the major water supply for Perth and it also provides water to Kaloorglie and Coolgardie.
-The water to these towns in the goldfields is pumped via a pipeline that was constructed and officially opened in 1903.
+Today, we were taken west into the Perth Hills.
+We stopped at Kalamunda for morning tea.
+The town is several hundred metres above sea level, and the soils in the area are ideal for growing stone fruits, apples, and wine grapes.
+Mundaring Weir is the dam that supplies water to Perth and also provides water to Kalgoorlie and Coolgardie.
+The water for these towns in the goldfields is pumped via a pipeline that was built and officially opened in 1903.

-We visited Paul's Valley, Carmel, then passed through Karragauen and had a lovely lunch at one of the many rose farms that are in the area.
-Last stop for the day was the Araluen Botanic Park in Roleystone.
-It's located in the Darling Range 35 kms SE of Perth.
+We visited Paul's Valley, Carmel, and then passed through Karragullen, where we had a lovely lunch at one of the many rose farms in the area.
+The last stop for the day was the Araluen Botanic Park in Roleystone.
+It's located in the Darling Range, 35 km SE of Perth.

 October 15: